The 15 Best Animated Movies of 2026 (So Far)

 Animation Is Having a Moment

 2026 is shaping up to be a landmark year for animation.
 Studios are taking bigger creative risks, streaming platforms are investing heavily, and the line between "animated" and "live-action" continues to blur.
+The technical quality of animation has never been higher, and more importantly, the storytelling ambition has never been greater.

 The Rankings